aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/working-with-headers/_index.md

 ﻿---
-title: Working with Headers – Aspose.Words for Java
+title: Working with Headers
+second_title: Aspose.Words for Java
 articleTitle: Working with Headers
 linktitle: Working with Headers
 description: "Remove headers from a document easily and fast instead of using Apache POI."